ibmecod/bluemix-hue-filebrowser/README.md

 Starting the development server at http://0.0.0.0:8000/ Quit the server with CONTROL-C.
 ```
-If your logs look like this and the app isn't showing up in your browse:
+If your logs look like this and the app isn't showing up in your browser:
  - Make sure a public  IP address is mapped to the running container
  - If it is mapped you may have to wait a couple of minutes because the public IP mapping  in IBM Containers may not always be instantaneous.
 Wait a  couple of minutes and try again.